 9. Year-to-date totals

 A brief summary of year-to-date totals for interest and fees.
 Use this information to track how much it actually costs to use your credit card.
 For instance, paying a large sum in interest might help you reconsider making a purchase if you can’t pay the balance in full.

 What is a credit card statement?

 A credit card statement, also called a billing statement, is a monthly summary of your credit card transactions.
 It details purchases, payments, fees, interest charged, and your current balance.

-It’s important to understand the information included in your statement.
+It’s important to understand the information included in each section of your statement.